Washington

 In short

 • It's statewide, not a Seattle story.
 The highest eviction-filing rates are in suburban and rural counties: Clark, Pierce, Snohomish, Thurston, Spokane, and the Tri-Cities.
-Seattle's King County isn't in the top five by rate, though it files the most cases and its rate is still climbing.
+In terms of eviction rate, Seattle's King County isn't in the top five, but it has the highest total filings that continue to climb.

-• Most filings are about cash flow, not bad faith.
-They are predominantly for nonpayment by households living close to the edge, where one setback (a cut shift, a car repair, a medical bill) is enough to fall behind.
+• Most eviction filings are about cash flow, not bad faith.
+They are predominantly filed for nonpayment by households living paycheck to paycheck, where one setback (a cut shift, a car repair, a medical bill) is enough to fall behind.

-• It's fixable, and prevention is the cheap option.
+• It's fixable, and prevention is the cheapest option.
 Filings rise and fall with policy.
-Paying what's owed and settling before court keep a landlord whole and a family housed, at a fraction of what a completed eviction costs downstream.
+Paying what's owed and settling before court to keep a landlord whole and a family housed is a fraction of what a completed eviction costs downstream.

 Figure 3 · Counties on the rise